 - proper 18 wheeler operation in urban, rural, industrial, and interstate driving conditions

-On final test day a PDA instructor will accompany you to the test site in the truck and trailer you have chosen.
+On final test day a State Examiner will test you on site in the truck and trailer you have chosen.
 While the vast majority of students will pass on the first trip there are some exceptions.
 At Premier we believe everyone deserves a second chance, so we will gladly help you reschedule your test and see your success through.